hellstorm-software/Kult-Rising/readme.md

 - updated orb field
     - cleaned up orb field expanding and growing animation
     - added new materials to orbs
+    - fixed a rendering issue causing weird artifacting around the edges of the orbs

 ----------------------------------------------------------